SanjayShetty01/betting-odds-converter/README.md

 ## License

-This project is licensed under the [GNU General Public License (GPL)]
+This project is licensed under the MIT License.